CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 In contrast, **in normal situation, a song that just reach 1M views usually have thousands of favourite count**.
 {{< /admonition >}}

 Upon here, you should be pretty familiar with Vocaloid and know decent amount of famous Vocaloid songs, and even have some understanding of the Vocaloid history.
-If you are still interested in listening more, you can continue the last row, but it is optional.
+If you are still interested in listening more, or want further understand more about Vocaloid, you can continue the last row, but it is optional.

 ## Way 2 - Music Game